In 2017, the number of mobile app downloads was almost 180 billion. That’s more than 20 apps for every single person on the planet.

 If your app relies on access to the functions of the phone, then iOS might not be an option.

-Apple is notoriously protective of their operating system.
+Apple is notoriously protective of its operating system.
 They don’t allow app developers access to system functions such as turning on and off wifi.
-Android developers can access the vast majority of the systems on the phone, giving a much wider scope for what they are able to achieve.
+Android developers can access the vast majority of the systems on the phone, giving a much wider scope for what they can achieve.

 If you’re developing an app that needs to access the functions at the heart of the phone, then Android may be your only choice.